timebertt/term-paper-servicemesh/content/10-microservices.md

 ## Introduction

-The microservice architectural style [@fowler2014microservices] has been the go-to architecture for building modern large-scale applications for a couple of years now.
+The microservice architectural style [@fowler2014microservices] is a comparably new paradigm, but has been the go-to architecture for building modern large-scale applications for a couple of years now.
 In comparison to traditional monolithic applications, microservice-oriented applications are composed of a suite of small service units, each running in their own process, instead of a large executable running in a single process.
 Every service provides only a single aspect of the application's business logic and communicates with other services via lightweight protocols such as HTTP(S).
 By splitting up the application's business logic into small packages, each service can be developed, tested, released, deployed and scaled individually and independently of other services.
 This allows services to be developed in different programming languages, by different teams, to use an individual data management solution and to be deployed on completely different runtime stacks.
-The only required common denominator of different services are the protocols and APIs for communication.
+The only required agreement of different services are the protocols and APIs used for communication.

 ## Motivation